Airplane with Canadians leaving China amid the corona virus outbreak landing on CFB Trenton - Go Tech Daily

 – @ gpsmendoza

-From there, passengers are transferred to a Canadian chartered flight that will transport them to CFB Trenton, where they will be placed under quarantine.
+From there, passengers transfer to a Canadian chartered flight that will transport them to CFB Trenton, where they will be placed under quarantine.

 Public health officials say the general risk for people in Canada is low due to the new corona virus.